 The OU told the Jewish Telegraphic Agency that it “expects that all slaughterhouses certified by the O.U. will stop the practice by the end of September.”
 The kosher union added that roughly one-third of kosher beef that it certifies for import into the U.S. comes from South America—where PETA has conducted three investigations into “shackle and hoist” slaughter.

-This landmark victory comes roughly a year after a joint eyewitness investigation and campaign by PETA and two Israeli organizations—Anonymous for Animal Rights and Let the Animals Live—persuaded Israel to ban the “shackle and hoist” slaughter method for any imported beef.
+This landmark victory comes roughly a year after a joint eyewitness investigation and campaign by PETA and two Israeli organizations—Animals Now and Let the Animals Live—persuaded Israel to ban the “shackle and hoist” slaughter method for any imported beef.

 Renowned animal-welfare expert Dr. Temple Grandin stated, “The highly stressful cruel methods of restraint must be eliminated,” adding that the shackling and hoisting methods seen in our investigation are “a violation of all industry and international welfare guidelines.”